sweetleon/introduction-to-algorithms/markdowns/3_linked_lists.md

 In addition, retrieving a specific element is also an _O(n)_ operation.

-Because Arrays operate in an indexed fashion, and if it does not need to grow (sucy as a JavaScript or other scripting langauge Array), it is an O(1) operation.
+Because Arrays operate in an indexed fashion, and if it does not need to grow (such as a JavaScript or other scripting langauge Array), it is an O(1) operation.

 ### Conclusion